 - When cutting your pie crust you will get 7 mini pie crusts.
 If you roll out the scraps you can get 2 more pie crusts.

-Bavarian Cream Fry Pies
+Recipe for Fry Pies

-- Ready-made refrigerated rolled pie crust 2 pack box.
+- Ready-made refrigerated rolled pie crust, 2 pack box.

-- 2 Cups Bavarian Cream
+- 2 Cups Bavarian Cream or Any Pie Filling

 - Vegetable oil for frying.